Computer Science & Multimedia

 The NEA (None Examined Assessment) is an internally assessed practical unit, where candidates are required to complete a report on a computer-based, programmed, solution to a problem solving exercise of their choice, including a relational database solution, Computer-aided learning system, a scientific or mathematical problem or a mobile phone/tablet app.

-The European Computer Driving Licence (ECDL) is an internationally recognised series of qualifications for people who need to demonstrate to potential employers their competence in the key concepts of computing, or who simply require a solid foundation of computing skills upon which to build their future IT experience.
+The International Computer Driving Licence (ICDL) is an internationally recognised series of qualifications for people who need to demonstrate to potential employers their competence in the key concepts of computing, or who simply require a solid foundation of computing skills upon which to build their future IT experience.
 It can be delivered in school, college, university or in work places.
-ECDL is the BCS’s brand name for ITQ.
+ICDL is the BCS’s brand name for ITQ.